Azure/AzureStack-QuickStart-Templates/101-vm-linux-docker-registry/README.md

 ### The ARM deployment went through fine, but the registry does not seem to be working.
 How can I troubleshoot it?

-The provisioning logs will be located here: `/var/log/azure/docker-registry.log`
+The template blocks SSH traffic (TCP 22) by default.
+You need to add a new inbound rule to allow SSH traffic through the Network Security Group.

+Once you are able to remote into the virtual machine, you can inspect the provisioning logs at `/var/log/azure/docker-registry.log`

 If that's not enough, looking at the container logs should give you an idea of what the problem may be.